-My current focus on vulnerability has to do with how the conditions of possibility for thinking, understanding and learning such as real needs, practical utility, custom, and chance, are often misconceived as limitations and barriers, i.e. as obstructions to thinking.
+I am Professor of Logic and Metaphysics at Uppsala University.
+My main research interests are in 19th and 20th century European thought falling within the domain of philosophical anthropology, or what I call “cultural epistemology”.
+My interest in vulnerability has to do with how the conditions of possibility for thinking, understanding and learning such as real needs, practical utility, custom, and chance, are often misconceived as limitations and barriers, i.e., as obstructions to thinking.
 I want to show, on the contrary, how such conditions are often productive of what can count as “knowing” something, proving it, or understanding it.

-I am working on a range of material that addresses this topic, including the tension between rural and urban conceptions of what people need to know and be able to do in order to achieve their human potential, and, related to this, the normative discourse that attempts to ameliorate the conditions of those on the periphery – mostly by re-framing those conditions according to the needs of the political and economic center.
+My recent publications reflect this focus on the possibilities and limitations of educational institutions and practices for cognitive agency, including essays on the tension between cosmopolitan and place-based conceptions of what people need to know and be able to do in order to achieve their human potential, and, related to this, the normative discourse that attempts to ameliorate the conditions of those regarded as belonging to the periphery – mostly by re-framing those conditions according to the needs of the political, cultural and economic center.
+As a consequence, my work has moved in the direction of democratic theory.

 A Few Recent Publications